kkomissarchik/polyglot/README.md

 # Project Polyglot

-Project Polyglot is a learning resource for comparing and contrasting implementations of the same requirements with different programming languages and technical stacks.
+Project Polyglot is a learning resource for comparing and contrasting implementations of the same requirements using different programming languages and technical stacks.

+This project is similar to other programming chrestomathy efforts, such [Rosetta Code](http://www.rosettacode.org), but with emphasis on runnable projects rather than code snippets.

 Why polyglot?
 A polyglot is someone who can speak or use several different languages.